-

 WI DNR Endangered Resources Permits

-The Wisconsin Department of Natural Resources (DNR) oversees various permitting and licensing programs associated with endangered resources in the state.
+WI DNR oversees various permitting and licensing programs associated with endangered resources in the state.
 Specifically, permits are required for certain research, educational, and scientific activities with endangered or threatened species; collection of wild animals, nests, or carcasses; or that take place in State Natural Areas.

 WI DNR Species Collection & Research Permits & Licenses

-Scientific Collectors Permit Application (PDF)
+Scientific Collectors Permit Application [PDF]

 US Department of Commerce Export Control & Licensing

 The US Department of Commerce, Bureau of Industry and Security oversees export of materials that have both commercial and military / proliferation applications (i.e. “dual use”) that may therefore have an impact on national security.
-Some of the materials that require DOC oversight and licensing prior to export include certain biological organisms, genetic materials, and/or bioprocessing equipment.
+Some of the materials that require Department of Commerce oversight and licensing prior to export include certain biological organisms, genetic materials, and/or bioprocessing equipment.
 If you will be exporting a biological material to an end user in another country, be sure to check with both the Biological Safety Program and the Office of Sponsored Programs to verify any permit / license requirements and to finalize an appropriate Materials Transfer Agreement.

-US DOC Commerce Control List (CCL)
+US Department of Commerce – Commerce Control List

 USDA APHIS Veterinary Services Permits